Hiring Process Steps to Build a Strong Debt Collection Team

 4 Tips for Making the Right Hiring Decision

 According to an article in the Journal of Cognitive Psychotherapy, motivational interviewing is a technique coined by psychologist William R. Miller.
-This technique is used in many settings, including therapeutic, medical, and coaching.
-Practitioners use it to inspire their patients and clients to evoke positive behavioral changes in their lives.
+The motivational interviewing technique is used in many settings, including therapeutic, medical, and coaching.

 I use motivational interviewing because it empowers me to discover how candidates will fit into my company culture and the job position I’m trying to fill.
 Let me explain what I mean.

-When I use motivational interviewing during a job interview, I always start by asking the following question:
+When I use motivational interviewing questions during a job interview, I always start by asking the following question:

 “On a scale of one to ten, how interested are you in the job?”

 The candidate will usually say a number between six and nine.
-I then ask the next question:
+I then ask the next open-ended question:

 “Why so high?”

-Now, you get the opportunity to hear what the candidate likes about the job position.
-This is valuable information because you’ll get to learn more about the candidate’s strengths and preferences.
 For instance, the candidate might say, “I’m a very social person, so a phone-based job appeals to me.”
 Just like that, you know the person you’re interviewing a little bit better, and you have a stronger grasp on how well they’ll do in the position.

 Once the candidate is done explaining why they chose the number they did, I ask my final motivational interviewing question: